mdjahidhasan009/JavaScript-Note/readme.md

 server, processing on the server, and receiving responses.
 This process introduces delays compared to client-side execution.

+## Transpiler:

+A transpiler (short for "source-to-source compiler") takes code written in one language and converts it to another language at the same level of abstraction.
+In the case of Babel, it transpiles modern JavaScript (e.g., ES6/ESNext) into an older version of JavaScript (e.g., ES5) to ensure compatibility with environments that don't support newer language features.

+## Compiler:

+A compiler typically translates code from a high-level programming language (e.g., C, Java) to a lower-level language or machine code (e.g., assembly language, bytecode) that can be executed directly by a computer's CPU.

 * [Programming Language Foundation ](./1.Programming_Language.md)